Christmas

 Matthew Horsley:

-Buyer for Bordeaux, South Africa, Greece and England
+Buyer for Bordeaux, Greece and England

 ‘Christmas Eve is always a large roast ham, cheesy leeks, mashed potato and spiced red cabbage (a prized Delia Smith recipe).
 It’s my favourite meal of the Christmas period.
 To drink, we often go for a South African chenin (something like The Society’s Exhibition Chenin Blanc).
 Or, my wife and I will happily slug through a bottle of quality Kabinett riesling.